 The EMS Division also maintains an Office of Medical Oversight that works closely with the department’s medical advisor who is the liaison with local, state and federal hospitals and medical organizations.
 The Office of Medical Oversight ensures CFD’s compliance with the Emergency Medical Services Act and its rules and regulations, and also ensures that the EMS System Plan remains current.
 In addition, the medical advisor develops, conducts and oversees medically related educational programs, and evaluates the EMS system’s standing medical orders, the EMS system policies, and its medical equipment.

-EMS’ Support and Logistics Unit is a customer service-based unit that is responsible for ensuring the medical accountability of the EMS and Fire Suppression companies, including ALS and BLS ambulances, first responder/AED engines, first responder/AED trucks, ALS engines, mass casualty units, ALS special events ambulances, carts and trailers, and several administrative locations.
+EMS’ Support and Logistics Unit is a customer service-based unit that is responsible for ensuring the medical accountability of the EMS and Fire Suppression companies, including ALS ambulances, BLS engines, BLS trucks, ALS engines, mass casualty units, ALS special events ambulances, carts and trailers, and several administrative locations.
 Medical accountability is accomplished through the re-supplying and re-stocking of all medical equipment and supplies, performing preventative maintenance on all vital medical equipment, conducting thorough inspections of all medical equipment and supplies, and re-licensing all ambulances.

 The Support and Logistics Unit is the primary EMS resource to the City of Chicago for summertime festivals and provides EMS equipment and support to many notable events, including the Chicago Gospel Festival, Chicago Celtic Festival, Taste of Chicago, Chicago Blues Festival, Venetian Night, Mayor’s Soccer Festival, Chicago Air and Water Show, Viva Chicago Festival, Chicago Jazz Festival, and many more.